A daily snout-to-tail exam accomplishes several important things all at once, but most importantly, it teaches what is ‘normal for the dog.

 - It builds mutual trust and respect between you and your dog.

-- It teaches you what is “normal” for their dog.
+- It teaches you what is “normal” for your dog.

 Daily Snout to Tail Examination